radiojitter/StartingRTLSDR/README.md

-# StartingRTLSDR
+# Tools to get you started with RTL-SDR on Windows and Other OS

-Tools to get started on RTLSDR
+This repository contains all the tools to get you started on RTL-SDR on your PC/Laptop.